Précédent Forum des professionnels en informatique > Bases de données > Sybase

 "Net Bytes Received", "Rate for Session"

-// Procedure Cache Statistics FOR Sample Interval
+// Procedure Cache Statistics for Sample Interval

-// This VIEW represents the effectiveness of the procedure cache
+// This view represents the effectiveness of the procedure cache

-// of the SQL Server FOR the most recent sample interval.
+// of the SQL Server for the most recent sample interval.
 It

-// shows the percentage of requests FOR stored procedure
+// shows the percentage of requests for stored procedure

-// executions that were satisfied BY the procedure cache FOR the
+// executions that were satisfied by the procedure cache for the

 // most recent sample interval.
-The VIEW also shows the number
+The view also shows the number

-// of logical reads AND physical reads of stored procedures
+// of logical reads and physical reads of stored procedures

-// during the most recent sample interval, AND the rate of logical
+// during the most recent sample interval, and the rate of logical

-// AND physical reads of stored procedures FOR the most recent
+// and physical reads of stored procedures for the most recent

 // sample interval.